 If you are still awake in your bed for more then 30 minutes, get out of bed!
 This pertains to both Sleep Onset Insomnia and Sleep Maintenance Insomnia.

 Staying in bed for an extended period of time is a common mistake.
 One thing we know is we cannot force sleep.
 Staying in your bed while feeling frustrated leads to a negative association between you and your bed.
 One thing to do is leave your room and read a book (not on your smart phone or computer though.
 More about that later).
 Another approach is to drink a soothing cup of herbal tea.
 Also, try deep breathing and meditating.
 The rule of thumb is do not go back to your bed until you are truly drowsy.

 A big component of sleep problems is the overthinking and the worry of not getting enough sleep.
 These are termed “negative sleep thoughts”.
-A typical negative sleep thought could be “I’m not going to be able to function tomorrow” or “If I don’t get enough sleep, I’m going to be
+A typical negative sleep thought could be “I’m not going to be able to function tomorrow” or “If I don’t get enough sleep, I’m going to be irritable all day”.

 When I address these problematic thoughts with my clients, I help put sleep in perspective.
 To put their minds at ease, therefore calming down their physiology, I share the research on how much sleep we actually need to still be able to function.
 A good example is medical students.
 Medical students get an average of 4 hours of sleep a night while learning complicated new information and performing life or death procedures.